Tourlat/letterboxd-scrap-rust/README.md

 - synopsis
 - genres

+Be careful when using this tools, movie names must be written exactly as they are on Letterboxd, otherwise the application won't be able to extract the information.
+Also, the application will stop working if the html structure of the Letterboxd page changes.

 ## Usage

 To use the application, clone the repository, then you can run the following commands :